cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/module-1/pipeline-policies.md

 weight: 3
 ---

+Pipeline Policies are runtime validations that work for both scripted and declarative pipelines and provide administrators a way to include warnings for or block the execution of pipelines that do not comply with the policies applied to your ***managed controller***.

 ## Create a Pipeline Policy

-In this lab you will create a [Pipeline Policy](https://docs.cloudbees.com/docs/admin-resources/latest/pipelines-user-guide/pipeline-policies) to ensure that all Pipeline jobs that run on your CloudBees CI ***managed controller*** (Jenkins instance) have a 30 minute global `timeout` set.
+In this lab you will create a [Pipeline Policy](https://docs.cloudbees.com/docs/admin-resources/latest/pipelines-user-guide/pipeline-policies) to ensure that all Pipeline jobs that run on your CloudBees CI ***managed controller*** (Jenkins instance) have a maximum 30 minute global `timeout` set.

 1. Navigate to the top-level of your CloudBees CI managed controller and click on **Pipeline Policies** in the left menu. ![Pipeline Policies Link](policies-click.png?width=50pc)
 2. Next, on the **Pipeline Policies** screen, click on the **New Policy** button.